Reading Books to Babies

 - Your baby starts to understand that pictures represent objects, and may start to show that they like certain pictures, pages, or even entire stories better than others.
 Your baby will respond while you read, grabbing for the book and making sounds.
 By 12 months, your little one will turn pages (with some help from you), pat or start to point to objects on a page, and repeat your sounds.

-When and How to Read
+When and How Should I Read to My Baby?

-Here's a great thing about reading aloud: It doesn't take special skills or equipment, just you, your baby, and some books.
+Here's a great thing about reading aloud: It doesn't take special skills or tools — just you, your baby, and some books.
 Read aloud for a few minutes at a time, but do it often.
 Don't worry about finishing entire books — focus on pages that you and your baby enjoy.

 Try to read every day, perhaps before naptime and bedtime.
 Reading before bed gives you and your baby a chance to cuddle and connect.
 It also sets a routine that will help calm your baby.